What is an Invoice Payment? A Guide to Paying Vendors

 3. Payment Authorization

-Automation routes the payments, and supporting information, to the right person for authorization automatically.
-The payment approver gets a notification of the pending payments they can review, approve, or reject.
+Automation routes the payments and supporting information to the right person for authorization automatically.
+The payment approver gets notified of the pending payments they can review, approve, or reject.

 4. Payment Execution

-The fourth and final step for many AP departments is rendering the payment itself.
+The fourth and final step for many AP departments is rendering the payment.
 Depending on your AP department’s processes and supplier preferences, payment may be sent via check, ACH, virtual card, or another method.

 It’s important to note that manual payment processing–which involves printing, signing, stuffing, and mailing checks–is more likely to lead to missed or delayed payment because of the extra time involved and the fact that physical items can get lost in the mail.
 This leads to vendor dissatisfaction as well as lost opportunities for early-pay discounts.
 Automating payments and using electronic forms of payment almost always means everything happens faster and with fewer errors.